coryshain/conlen/README.md

 human language network_ from preprocessed fMRI timecourses to final statistical results.

 The processing pipeline follows the following steps:
-1. Extract tabular data from preprocessed fMRI timecourses
+1. (Optional) Extract tabular data from preprocessed fMRI timecourses
 2. Regress first-level models to produce beta estimates for each participant
 3. Compute contrast effects using linear combinations of beta estimates from first-level models
 4. Regress mixed-effects second-level (group) models using first-level contrasts as the dependent variable
 5. Statistically test second-level models

 Each of these steps is supported by scripts in this codebase.
-In practice, SPM preprocessing and step 1 are skipped in this readme and the outputs of step 1 are shared on OSF (see **Data** below).

 ## Installation

 Install [anaconda](https://www.anaconda.com/), then run the following commands from this repository root to create and